-When it comes to THC extraction methods using common solvents, there are a few that are prevalent in the cannabis industry.
+When it comes to THC extraction methods using common solvents, there are a few that are prevalent in the hemp industry.
 However, all are not created equally and some may contain their own potential risks for both producers and consumers alike:

 Extractions using hydrocarbons are effective, but not 100% safe in production or consumption.
 Common solvents in this category are hexane, propane and butane – all of which are extremely flammable and cannot be considered organic solvents.
 This drastically increases risk for fire hazards.
 For consumers it is not guaranteed that all of the solvent will be removed from a product even through the distillation process.
 Though the remaining solvents would be minimal, little research has been conducted that daily use of these products is entirely safe.

 Ethanol is a very effective method for extracting cannabinoids but can be possibly detrimental for the end user.
 Organic solvents like food grade ethanol is a relatively safe option but it is often too expensive for a profitable extraction business.
 Because of this, extractors often turn to denatured ethanol which contains chemical denaturants used to deter recreational consumption.
-Despite denatured ethanol being created to prevent human consumption, it is still used in hemp and cannabis extraction.
+Despite denatured ethanol being created to prevent human consumption, it is still used in hemp extraction.
 In fact, the FDA allows for certain Parts Per Million (PPM) of pentane, methanol, hexane and other denaturants in extracts that are still considered “safe” for consumption.

 CO2 is the safest, and most efficient extraction method with the lowest long-term costs for manufacturing.
 In its supercritical state, CO2 is converted to a liquid.
 It is important that the CO2 is a liquid in order to mix with the raw materials in order to strip the desired compounds during extraction.
 While ethanol and butane are not organic solvents, liquid CO2 is natural which also allows for obtaining organic certification and reduces harmful emissions that are harmful to the environment.
 There are no chemical denaturants or residuals left in a CO2 extraction process making it safe for human regular human consumption without any question for concern.

 Each of these THC extraction methods are suitable for a quality extract, but it is clear that some pose more of a risk when compared to supercritical CO2 extraction.
-For that reason, extraktLAB chooses CO2 as the best THC extraction method for customers in legal jurisdictions for THC extraction and provide the highest quality extraction machines in the cannabis extraction industry.
+For that reason, extraktLAB chooses CO2 as the best THC extraction method for customers in legal jurisdictions for THC extraction and provide the highest quality extraction machines in the hemp extraction industry.